chrisant996/clink-gizmos/README.md

 [noclink.lua](noclink.lua) | This and the [noclink.cmd](noclink.cmd) script let you temporarily disable/reenable Clink (or Clink's prompt filtering).
 Run `noclink -?` for help.
 [show_tips.lua](show_tips.lua) | Shows a tip about Clink each time Clink is injected.
 [tilde_autoexpand.lua](tilde_autoexpand.lua) | Automatically expands tildes into the user's home directory (disabled by default; see usage information in the script file for how to enable it).
+[toggle_short.lua](toggle_short.lua) | Adds a command to toggle the word under the cursor between long and short path names.
+The default key binding is Ctrl-Alt-A.
 [vscode_shell_integration.lua](vscode_shell_integration.lua) | Automatically enables shell integration for VSCode embedded terminal windows.
 [z_dir_popup.lua](z_dir_popup.lua) | If you use [z.lua](https://github.com/skywind3000/z.lua) then this provides a popup listing of directories from z.
 See usage information in the script file for details.